Spiro Agnew: Postwar years (1945–1956)

 On return to civilian life, Agnew resumed his legal studies, and secured a job as a law clerk with the Baltimore firm of Smith and Barrett.
-Until now, Agnew had been largely non-political; his nominal allegiance had been to the Democratic Party, following his father's beliefs.
+Until that time, Agnew had been largely non-political; his nominal allegiance had been to the Democratic Party, following his father's beliefs.
 The firm's senior partner, Lester Barrett, advised Agnew that if he wanted a career in politics, he should become a Republican.
 There were already many ambitious young Democrats in Baltimore and its suburbs, whereas competent, personable Republicans were scarcer.
 Agnew took Barrett's advice; on moving with family to the suburb of Lutherville in 1947, Agnew registered as a Republican, though he did not immediately become involved in politics.

 In 1947, Agnew graduated with a Bachelor of Laws and passed the bar examination in Maryland.
 He started a law practice in downtown Baltimore, but was not successful, and took a job as an insurance investigator.
 A year later, Agnew moved to Schreiber's, a supermarket chain, where his role was store detective.
 He remained there for four years, a period briefly interrupted in 1951 by a recall to the Army after the outbreak of the Korean War.
 Agnew resigned from Schreiber's in 1952, and resumed his legal practice, specializing in labor law.

-In 1955, Barrett was appointed a judge in Towson, the county seat of Baltimore.
-Agnew moved his office there; at the same time, he moved his family from Lutherville to Loch Raven.
-There, he led a typical suburban lifestyle, serving as president of the local school district's Parent-Teacher Association, joining Kiwanis, and participating in a range of social and community activities.
+In 1955, Barrett was appointed a judge in Towson, the county seat of Baltimore County.
+Agnew moved his office there; at the same time, he moved his family from Lutherville to Loch Raven Village, a subdivision of Towson.
+There, he served as president of the local school district's Parent-Teacher Association, joining Kiwanis, and participating in a range of social and community activities.
 Historian William Manchester summed up Agnew in those days: "His favorite musician was Lawrence Welk.
 His leisure interests were all midcult: watching the Baltimore Colts on television, listening to Mantovani, and reading the sort of prose the Reader's Digest liked to condense.
 He was a lover of order and an almost compulsive conformist."